PetoiCamp/OpenCat/README.md

 The project is still a complex system only for skilled makers, yet we want to share our design and work with the community by mass production and bring down the hardware and software costs.
 OpenCat has been deployed on Petoi's bionic palm-sized, realistic lifelike [cute robot cat Nybble](https://www.petoi.com/collections/robots/products/petoi-nybble-robot-cat?utm_source=github&utm_medium=code&utm_campaign=nybble) and [high-performance robot dog Bittle](https://www.petoi.com/collections/robots/products/petoi-bittle-robot-dog?utm_source=github&utm_medium=code&utm_campaign=bittle).
 We now have established a production line and can ship these [affordable robotic kits and accessories](https://www.petoi.com/store?utm_source=github&utm_medium=code&utm_campaign=store) worldwide.

-This project provides a base open-source platform to create amazing programmable gaits, locomotion, and deployment of inverse kinematics quadruped robots via C/C++/Python programming languages.
+This project provides a base open-source platform to create amazing programmable gaits, locomotion and deployment of inverse kinematics quadruped robots via C/C++/Python programming languages.
 Our users have also deployed [NVIDIA Issac simulations and reinforcement learning on our robots](https://www.youtube.com/playlist?list=PLHMFXft_rV6MWNGyofDzRhpatxZuUZMdg).

 ![](https://github.com/PetoiCamp/NonCodeFiles/blob/master/gif/stand.gif?raw=true)